nlaura/Fibit-Sleep-Updater/README.md

 2. Go to "Log" and choose "Sleep" (now you should be able to see detailed information about your last night sleep)

-3. Click on the bookmarklet on the bookmark toolbar
+3. Click on the "Sleep Update" bookmarklet on the bookmark toolbar

 4. Done! :)